Sveta Nedjelja, Hvar

 Sveta Nedjelja also known as Sveta Nedilja (Chakavian dialect: Sveta Nedija), is a small village on the Croatian island of Hvar.
-It is located near the town of Hvar and it has 131 residents (2011).
+It is located near the town of Hvar and it has 135 residents (2021).

 History

 Sveta Nedjelja lies on a sheer cliff at the foot of Sv.
-Nikola (St. Nicholas; 626 metres) the highest peak of the island, below a cave which was inhabited back in the Neolithic.
+Nikola (Saint Nicholas; 626 metres) the highest peak of the island, below a cave which was inhabited back in the Neolithic.

 The cave served as the site for an Augustinian monastery in the Middle Ages.
 The monastery, which existed from the 15th century to 1787, was built in a large opening of the cave where there is also a spring.
 Today, only the monastery church and a part of a shell of a house are preserved.

-The village, which lies half way to the cave, is reached from the sea by a winding path which snakes up through pine woods.
+The village, which lies halfway to the cave, is reached from the sea by a winding path which snakes up through pine woods.
 A new church was built in the village this century.
 It has a painting "St. Jerome and the Saints" by Baldassare d'Anna, and a crucifix by Juraj Plančić (1899–1930).